Tithe: Christianity

+In the New Testament, the Letter to the Hebrews recalls that Abraham had paid a tenth of the spoils he recovered to Melchizedek, king of Salem, priest of the Most High God (cf. Genesis 14:20).

 Many churches practiced tithing, as it was taught by the Council of Tours in 567, and in the Third Council of Mâcon in AD 585, a penalty of excommunication was prescribed for those who did not adhere to this ecclesiastical law.
 Tithes can be given to the Church at once (as is the custom in many Christian countries with a church tax), or distributed throughout the year; during the part of Western Christian liturgies known as the offertory, people often place a portion of their tithes (sometimes along with additional offerings) in the collection plate.

-talks about giving cheerfully, encourages giving what one can afford, discusses giving weekly (although this is a saved amount for Jerusalem), exhorts supporting the financial needs of Christian workers, promotes feeding the hungry wherever they may be and states that pure religion is to help widows and orphans.
+talks about giving cheerfully, encourages giving what one can afford, discusses giving weekly (although this is a saved amount for Jerusalem), exhorts supporting the financial needs of Christian workers, Acts 11:29 promotes feeding the hungry wherever they may be and states that pure religion is to help widows and orphans.

 According to a 2018 study by LifeWay Research that interviewed 1,010 Americans, 86% of people with Evangelical beliefs say that tithe is still a biblical commandment.
 Of those surveyed, 87% of Baptist believers, 86% of Pentecostal believers, 81% of Non-denominational believers share this position.